 The new registration system offers a formal instructor permission request and grant process for limited enrollment courses.
 See Managing Enrollment for Your Course on the Registration website for more information.

 In addition to established department applications, instructors may create their own informal process or application, such as with a Qualtrics survey or by asking interested students to reach out via email.
 It is also possible to include enrollment information in the course descriptions.

-Many departments use the Preference Selection Tool to manage enrollment before the start of the term.
-The Preference Selection Tool is an online service for students to rank multiple sections of a course, or multiple courses of a particular family (e.g., freshman seminars).
+Some departments use the Preference Selection Tool to manage enrollment before the start of the term.
+The Preference Selection Tool is an online service for students to rank multiple sections of a course, or multiple courses of a particular family (e.g., first-year seminars).
 Seats are distributed to students through lottery and are often placed directly on the student’s schedule.
-To learn more about the Preference Selection Tool or to implement this service in your department, please contact the Staff Support Group in the University Registrar’s Office at email@example.com or 432-2330.
+Ask your departmental registrar about the Preference Selection Tool; if your department is interested in implementing this service they should contact the University Registrar’s Office at firstname.lastname@example.org.

 The Registrar’s Office does not, student by student and schedule by schedule, verify that a student has received permission from an instructor to enroll in a limited-enrollment course.
-If the name of any student who does not have the instructor’s permission to take a course appears on the class list, the instructor should notify the Registrar’s Office to drop the student from the course.
+The registration system, however, does prevent students from enrolling without instructor permission as long as the course offering is set up to require active permission from the instructor.
+See Managing Enrollment for Your Course.
+If the name of any student who does not have the instructor’s permission to take a course appears on the final class list (that appears on Canvas after the add/drop period), the instructor should notify the Registrar’s Office to drop the student from the course.
 Similarly, the Registrar’s Office does not check whether or not a student has met the prerequisites for a course.
 It is up to the instructor to ascertain that a student has the appropriate preparation.